mariam7575/mariam7575/README.md

 - 👋 Hi, I’m @mariam7575
-- 👀 I’m interested in Artificial Intelligence and Game Develpoement
+- 👀 I’m interested in Artificial Intelligence and Game Development
-- 🌱 I’m currently learning DSA dATA STRUCTURE AND ALGORITHM
+- 🌱 I’m currently learning DSA.
 - 💞️ I’m looking to collaborate on competitive programming
 - 📫 How to reach me @imaryam832@gmail.com